jpivarski-talks/2023-07-11-scipy2023-tutorial-thinking-in-arrays/README.md

 **1:35‒1:55 (20 min):** Project 2: evaluating a decision tree, by walking over each node individually (as in a computer science class) and by million-ball Plinko! (how Scikit-Learn actually does it).

+Finish at 10:25 (a little more than 20 minutes).

 **1:55‒2:10 (15 min):** Break

+5 minute break: start solutions to project 2 at 10:30.

 **2:10‒2:40 (30 min):** Solutions to Project 2.